xyztavo/go-gym/README.md

 - [x] gymAdmins can set users to be from its gym
 - [x] gymAdmins can create plans
 - [x] get /user/gym/plans
-- [ ] gymAdmins can set the user plan and lastpayment
+- [x] gymAdmins can set the user plan and lastpayment
+- [x] gymAdmins can get users from its gym
-- [ ] create check-in route
+- [ ] create check-in route, users can verify if the plan is active and how many days until it expires
 - [ ] get routines
 - [ ] get exercises
 - [ ] create gym routines table, gym admins can set gym routines